cambridge-cares/TheWorldAvatar/Agents/AssetManagerAgent/README.md

 ### Printing Server
 The target printer need to be installed first in the host of the server.
 The installation of this printer may vary between printer types, but generally a printer driver is needed to connect to the printer.
 Please check with your respective printer manufacturer for the printer driver.
 Keep in mind some printer driver may only be available for certain OS.
 Once the printer is installed, the printer can be identified under specific names.
 Currently the printer server is designed to run on a Windows environment.
 If a Linux environment is used instead, a CUPS server is recommended instead.

 The printing server could be packaged as either a .exe file or run as is a Flask server.
-The .exe format is provided in case running the server as a Python application is unfavorable. **It is recommended to create a new virutal environement before installing/ running the server.**
+The .exe format is provided in case running the server as a Python application is unfavourable. **It is recommended to create a new virtual environment before installing/ running the server.**
 A requirement.txt file is included in the repository to use:
 ```bash
 pip install ./PrintingServer/requirements.txt